 IF we come to the conclusion that another body text font has to be used for very long texts e.g. then it's paramount that the font is selected for being easily readable in combination with Share.
 The two fonts must work together.
 In my opinion, it's definitely not a good idea to evaluate other fonts without thoroughly testing it together with share.

 Also note in my sample that there's a Share-Techmono variation of the Share font for code samples.
 It's not included in the Free package but in the full Share package which should obviously be used for everything official.

 Hope I don't offend anyone - but stepping away from Share for body text is just not needed, in my opinion.
 Just set it differently:

 Share-Regular, 9,5/12 with a tracking of -20 thousands of an em, preferably no hyphenation and text-lines no longer 16-18 words on average.

-#6 Updated by Robert Zierhofer almost 8 years ago
+#6 Updated by Robert Zierhofer about 8 years ago

 Thank you Rasmus for your feedback on this one... and no it wasn't offensive at all ;)